 Table 4.
 Average Number of Medical Problems per Subject

-Of the 339 concordant medical problem records, 58 records (17%) were identified as “allowed records” indicating that investigator interpretation through mapping was still required.
-The medical reviewer spent 30.5 hours total to review all records across all 70 subjects, followed by 15 hours of review by the physician supervisor.
-The specific breakdown of time spent on mapping compared to was not calculated but reported to take the majority of time spent by the medical reviewer and physician supervisor compared to other categorizations.
+Of the 339 concordant medical problem records, 58 records (17%) were identified as “allowed records” which indicated that investigator interpretation through mapping was still required.
+A total of 45.5 hours were spent on the reviews of all records across all 70 subjects: 30.5 hours by the medical reviewer; 15 hours by the physician supervisor.
+The specific breakdown of time spent on mapping was not calculated but it was reported by the medical reviewer and physician supervisor to have taken more time than other categorizations.
 Table 5 shows the total number of allowed records and the distribution of the three types of mapping among the allowed records.
 Of the 58 allowed records, the majority (56.9%) of mapping was done through term modification while the remaining 43.1% was done through consolidation.

 Disintegration was not identified in any of the records.
 The average number of allowed records per subject was 0.82.